zlehmann/rails-sidekiq-lab-v-000/README.md

 ## Instructions

-1. Update the songs index page to allow a CSV file upload of songs with artist names.
-In an `songs_controller#upload` action, create `Song` and `Artist` records from the CSV and redirect to the songs index page.
+1. Use Sidekiq to process the songs csv upload with a `SongsWorker` background worker.
 2. Make sure tests pass!